simonmcallister0210/cognito-srp-helper/README.md

 ---

+### `createDeviceVerifier`

+When you confirm a device with ConfirmDeviceCommand you need to pass in DeviceSecretVerifierConfig.
+You can get this value from this function.
+The function will also generate a unique password DeviceRandomPassword which you will need to authenticate the device in future DEVICE_SRP_AUTH flows

+`deviceKey` - _string_ - The device unique key returned from a RespondToAuthChallengeResponse

+`deviceGroupKey` - _string_ - The device group key returned from a RespondToAuthChallengeResponse

+**Returns**:

+_DeviceVerifier_ - An object containing DeviceRandomPassword, PasswordVerifier, and Salt.
+Used for device verification and authentication

+---

 ### `signSrpSession`

 With a successful initiateAuth call using the USER_SRP_AUTH flow (or CUSTOM_AUTH if SRP is configured) we receive values from Cognito that we can use to verify the user's password.
 With this response we can 'sign' our session by generating a password signature and attaching it to our session